Back to Resources library

 Rethink the concept of “economical telling.”
 In fact, reevaluate your options of delivery entirely.
 Creating an innovative and interactive way of delivering your message makes a memorable impact.
 The Casper ad below, and several variations of it, uses their OOH advertising in a very clever way across subways in New York City.
 This ad campaign entertained, sparked conversation, held the attention of its audience, and, perhaps most significantly, presented an innovative method of getting their message across.
 Additionally, using a puzzle has science-backed benefits.
 To name a few it can help improve memory and stimulate dopamine (a happy brain chemical).

 Coming up with a creative idea that will move your audience isn’t a simple task.
-If you remember that the main objective is to tell a story, and follow those conventions accordingly, it can help you ideate something powerful.
+If you remember that the main objective is to tell a story and follow those conventions accordingly, it can help you ideate something powerful.
 Ultimately, any brand can target and use data to distribute their message, the way to stand out this year will be through your creative capacity.

 Ready to maximize creativity in your campaigns?
 We can help.
 Send us a message today.